-The innovative Jetson ONE aircraft features the race car-inspired aluminum/carbon airframe design, hands-free hover, and emergency functions, to a triple-redundant flight computer and an advanced sensor for terrain tracking and obstacle avoidance.
+The innovative Jetson ONE aircraft features the race car-inspired aluminum/carbon airframe design, hands-free hover and emergency functions, a triple-redundant flight computer, and an advanced sensor for terrain tracking and obstacle avoidance.
 The aircraft is also equipped with a rapid-deployment parachute, just in case you’d run out of power or worse if more than a motor fails.

 The company recently released a stunning promotional video showing the small personal vehicle in action, flying over the desert landscape.
 Now, the new video of the Jetson ONE flying shows this private eVTOL could be an interesting way of enjoying water views in a different way.

 However, the real fun will begin when the Jetson ONE customers get their personal aircraft and start flying it.
 The company says it’s already taken pre-orders for 118 personal eVTOL aircrafts and is hoping to ship the first one sometime next year.